nikiiigoyal/e-book-blockchain/notes/Ethereum.md

 Run programs when contacted - like a vending machine that executes code when you insert coins.
 .
 **zero address** - The zero address is a special address that tells the Ethereum blockchain that you want to register a contract.

+###### Ethereum Clients

+Think of Ethereum clients like different *web browsers* (Chrome, Firefox, Safari, Edge):

+They're all different software made by different companies They're written in different programming languages
+But they all display the same websites correctly
+They all follow the same rules (web standards like HTML, CSS)

+Similarly, Ethereum clients are different programs that all:

+Connect to the same Ethereum network
+Follow the same rules
+Can talk to each other
+Let you interact with Ethereum
+Some real-world etheruem Networks -Geth (Go Ethereum) - Written in Go language, Nethermind - Written in C#, Besu - Written in Java, Erigon - Written in Go (optimized version)

+**Real-world scenario: You could run Geth on your computer, your friend runs Nethermind, and you'd both see the exact same blockchain data and could send transactions to each other!**

+###### Ethereum Networks
+Different Versions of the Same Game

+-They all follow similar rules, but have slight differences.
+Players on one version usually can't play with players on another.
+Real Ethereum Networks:

+Ethereum - The main network (like the original Minecraft) Ethereum Classic - A split from Ethereum (like a modded version) Musicoin, Ubiq, Expanse - Specialized versions for specific purposes

+Why they exist: Each network made small changes for different purposes.

+###### Types of Nodes - Different Ways to Participate
+1. Full Node
+Analogy: Owning a Complete Restaurant
+You have:

+Full kitchen (validates all transactions)
+Complete menu history (entire blockchain)
+Can serve anyone (help other nodes)

+Advantages:
+You verify everything yourself (maximum trust)
+Help keep Ethereum decentralized
+Can read blockchain data anytime, even offline

+Disadvantages:

+ Expensive (300 GB+ storage)
+ Takes days to set up initially
+ Needs constant maintenance

+2. Testnet Node
+Analogy: Playing with Monopoly Money
+Testnets are like practice versions of Ethereum:
+Real Networks:

+Ropsten - Most like real Ethereum
+Kovan - Faster, controlled by specific people
+Rinkeby - Another practice network

+What's different:
+Advantages
+Money is free (get test ETH from "faucets")
+Much smaller (75 GB instead of 300 GB)
+Syncs faster
+Perfect for learning!

+Real Example:
+Want to test deploying a smart contract?
+Mainnet: Costs real money ($20-$100)
+Testnet: Completely free!

+Disadvantages:
+Can't test with "real" security (no hackers trying to steal worthless tokens) Doesn't experience real network congestion.

+3. Local Blockchain (Ganache)
+Analogy: Playing a Single-Player Video Game
+Ganache is like having your own private Ethereum:

+Only you exist on it
+You start with free test accounts already loaded with ETH Instant transactions (no waiting)
+Reset anytime

+Advantages
+good for Learning programming
+Testing contracts privately
+Debugging without costs

+Disadvantages:
+Not realistic (no other users)
+Can't test how your app handles network congestion